Quitch/ai-chat/README.md

 - Allies will announce which planet they landed on when there are multiple starting planets
 - Allies notify you when colonising a new planet
+- Allies notify you when launching an invasion

 ## Planned Features